What is the Difference between Spores and Liquid Culture?

 Uses of Mushroom Liquid Culture

-In addition, liquid culture gives you more control over your mushroom growth since you know precisely how much mycelium is added to each jar.
-This means that it’s easier to get consistent results when growing mushrooms using this method compared to using mushroom spores.
+In addition, liquid culture gives you more control over research since you know precisely how much mycelium is added to each jar.
+This means that it’s easier to get consistent results compared to using mushroom spores.
 One of the best strains to start with is Golden Teacher Liquid Culture Syringe

 Differences Between Mushroom Spores and Mushroom Liquid Culture